kael558/AI21_Discord/README.md

 This will index all the data from AI21.csv into a vector database which can be queried when the Bot needs it.

 ### ⚙️ Putting it all Together with a Shell Script
-An restart_client.sh script is provided for Linux.
+A restart_client.sh script is provided for Linux.
 It does the following:
 1. Stops the Discord Bot if it is running
 2. Moves the existing data into a temporary folder
 3. Runs the scraper to collect the updated data